pgragg/lunchbox/roadmap.md

 * Allow admin to edit users' lunches from within the admin panel. ;
 * Add progress indication to admin panel which lists menus filled out. ;
 * Admin should be able to activate and deactivate an account's ability to order.
-* Admin should be able to enter school holidays into the system.
+- Admin should be able to enter school holidays into the system.
 * Add list of users who have ordered and those who haven’t to the admin panel;
-* Add ability for an Admin to create a new menu from the admin panel.;
-* Fix the look of the site (4.0);
 * Only faculty who have paid for lunches should receive them (1.0) ;
 N/A Add Google integrated login? https://www.twilio.com/blog/2014/09/gmail-api-oauth-rails.html
 - Give Scholastic a sample user login.
 * Load testing (Radview webload or Apache JMeter)
 - Student roles should require a parent email so we can send updates to accounts with incomplete menus. eg. a user model with a student role might have parent_email_1, parent_email_2, and campus.
+- Lunch defaults page : gui for creating lunch options which are available on every day.

 ## v1.0 Deploy (Friday, July 10)